Loading...

 Finally, when creating t-shirt designs, it’s important to consider things like text color and size to create designs that stand out and are easy to read.
 Whether you’re working with bold, bright colors or muted pastels, a good t-shirt design will always have contrast and variety in color.

-Design placement and size
+Design Placement and Size

 This is another aspect to take into account, and maybe one of the most important.
 Depending on the design, T-shirts that are not placed or sized correctly will probably not look good and may even be unreadable.
 You need to consider this when deciding on placement and size: the design itself, t-shirt size and t-shirt printer or all-in-one machine.